 Beautiful Bologna to Miserable Milan

 I have to admit I’m finding travel in Italy pretty damn hard to write about because by God has it been done.
 People have been visiting since the days of the Roman Empire (hence the saying “when in Rome”) and it has remained a top destination since the enlightenment when artists, poets and rich people would make the “Grand Trip” to discover its classical and renaissance treasures.
-There are plenty of good reasons for this, the country boasts some beautiful countryside, an unrivalled cultural heritage, a world renowned cuisine and decent weather for much of the year but I’m not telling you anything you didn’t already know there am I?
+There are plenty of good reasons for this, the country boasts some beautiful countryside, an unrivaled cultural heritage, world-renowned cuisine, and decent weather for much of the year but I’m not telling you anything you didn’t already know there am I?
+Yeah, there are a hell of a lot of great places to visit in Italy.

 My experience with Italian rail was mixed.
 Upon arriving in Rome I waited in a long queue at the customer service desk whilst the clerk, unperturbed by the growing line of tired customers growing ever more disgruntled and impatient continued to argue on the phone with his girlfriend.
 “Welcome to Italy!” shrugged the guy next to me in line.
 Every train I had caught since then had been “fashionably late” but I reached Bologna by mid-afternoon on Saturday so was pleased.